filllabs/dependi/README.md

 - **Vulnerability Reports**: Generate comprehensive reports detailing the vulnerabilities in your dependencies, helping you maintain secure codebases.
   ![Vulnerability Reports](https://www.dependi.io/screenshots/report.png)

-- **Supported Languages and Frameworks**: Dependi works with a variety of languages including Rust, Go, JavaScript, TypeScript,  Python and PHP.
+- **Supported Languages and Frameworks**: Dependi works with a variety of languages including Rust, Go, JavaScript, TypeScript,  Python, PHP and Dart.
 It is designed to support most popular languages and frameworks, making it a versatile tool for developers.

 For more information about the feature set [visit here](https://www.dependi.io/#features).